thin-edge/thin-edge.io/docs/src/start/index.md

 import DocCardList from '@theme/DocCardList';

-The getting started section guides you through your first steps with {{te}}.
+The getting started section guides you through your first steps with %%te%%.

 <DocCardList />